-Ceol Connected (est 2011) is a young & impassioned company that strives to create meaningful, beguiling, virtuosic, fantastical & gloriously joyful work for young audiences that is of the highest quality that draws inspiration & intrigue from the world of traditional arts.
-We are the makers of The Quiet Tree, The Far Field, The Wonderful Tune, Return of Spring, Whistle in the Wind, A Winter Wish, TREEHOUSE & LEAF.
-In 2020 we will coproduce Winter Wunderground – a musical exploration of the world beneath our feet – with the National Concert Hall.
+Ceol Connected is a dynamic & impassioned company that strives to create meaningful, beguiling, virtuosic, fantastical & gloriously joyful work for young audiences that is of the highest quality & that draws inspiration & intrigue from the world of traditional arts.

 We take our responsibility to present high quality shows to young audiences very seriously.
 The development of each production from concept to stage involves close collaboration between artists, creatives & children to ensure that what we ultimately present is the best that it can possibly be.